diegobona/freecodecamp-leaderboard/README.md

 # Free Code Camp Leaderboard

-My Build a Camper Leaderboard project for the Data Visualization Certification on [Free Code Camp](https://www.freecodecamp.org).
+My project for the [Build a Camper Leaderboard challenge](https://www.freecodecamp.org/challenges/build-a-camper-leaderboard) as part of the curriculum for the Data Visualization Certification on [Free Code Camp](https://www.freecodecamp.org).

+---

 ## Built With
 * [React](https://reactjs.org)